Fish upon the Sky: Fan meeting

-On August 3, 2021, two months after the series ended, GMMTV announced on its social media platforms that the series will have a live virtual fan meeting entitled "Fish upon the Sky Live Fan Meeting: A Sky Full of Fish" wherein, the actors Phuwin Tangsakyuen, Naravit Lertratkosum, Trai Nimtawat, Thanawin Teeraphosukarn, and Sahaphap Wongratch would take part.
+On August 3, 2021, two months after the series ended, GMMTV announced on its social media platforms that the series would have a live virtual fan meeting entitled "Fish upon the Sky Live Fan Meeting: A Sky Full of Fish" wherein, the actors Phuwin Tangsakyuen, Naravit Lertratkosum, Trai Nimtawat, Thanawin Teeraphosukarn, and Sahaphap Wongratch would take part.
 It occurred on September 4, 2021.